 Am I insured to drive a courtesy car?

-Yes - if you have comprehensive car insurance, you should be insured to drive your courtesy car.
-Most of the time, insurers that offer courtesy cars also cover any named drivers added to your policy.
+The short answer is yes - if you have courtesy car cover included in your car insurance policy.
+You should automatically be insured to drive your courtesy car, this can also extend to any named drivers added to your policy.

-But don't assume that you or named drivers have courtesy car cover automatically.
-If you're unsure, it's best to check the terms and conditions of your policy.
+Whether you, or named drivers have insurance provided for courtesy cars isn't always the case.
+If you're unsure, it's always best to check the terms and conditions of your policy and contact your insurer before setting off!

-If your insurer offers you a courtesy car, it's not always the same level as your own policy.
+It's worth bearing in mind that if your insurer offers you a courtesy car, you won't necessarily enjoy the same level as your own policy.
 For example, if you have comprehensive cover on your standard policy you might only get third-party cover for your courtesy car.

 Do you have to pay for a courtesy car?

-If you're in an accident that wasn't your fault and the third-party insurer offers you a replacement car, you shouldn't have to pay anything.
+If, for example, you're in an accident that wasn't your fault - a third-party insurer may offer you a replacement courtesy car.
+In this instance, you shouldn't have to pay anything.

-Although the car itself is included with your cover, you still have to pay for:
+The car itself should be included with your cover, but you'll still have to pay for:

 - Fuel